 |Camping Trek||NTC-025||17 Days||Above 2 Persons||Camping Trek||5,140 m||Fairly Strenuous||In List||Autumn / Spring|

-The Upper Mustang trekking route stays mostly on the valley floor; though during the occasional rainy period which raises the level of the river, the route may traverse the ridge.
-Horses will provide uphill assistance, but must be dismounted when descending.
+Upper Mustang trekking route stays mostly on the valley floor; though, during the occasional rainy period which raises the level of the river, the route may traverse the ridge.
+Horses will provide uphill assistance but must be dismounted when descending.
 Without substantial high passes (nothing above 5,000 m), this is physically not too demanding as a trek.
 Also due to the lack of monsoon rains and high pass crossings, it has the added advantage of a very long season.

 Situated north of the Annapurna region in the Nepal Himalaya, the ancient and mysterious ‘Kingdom of Lo’ (the proper title for Mustang) is geographically and culturally a part of Tibet.
 Off-limits as a trekking holiday destination until a decade ago, this isolated kingdom prospered in the 15th Century, when its strategic location enabled it to dominate the salt trade between Tibet and Nepal.

-Day 01 Arrival in Kathmandu Tribhuvan International Airport.
+Day 01 Arrival at Kathmandu Tribhuvan International Airport.
 A representative of Sevenstar Trekking & Expeditions will meet you and transfer you to your hotel.

 Day 10 Rest & explore Lo Manthang.
 Stay overnight in a camp.

 Day 11 Trek from Lo Manthang to Ghami (3,490 m), which takes about six hours.
 You continue your journey on the highland route, crossing alpine meadows before dropping down a steeply eroded alley to Dhakmar for lunch.
 After lunch, you walk through the pretty valley, climb to a ridge and descend from there back to Ghami.
 We then stay overnight in a camp.